Missions & Evangelism

 Serves Spring-Ford Area School District.
 Food collected weekly on Sundays is delivered to the food pantry in Royersford.
 Collections of turkeys are undertaken at Thanksgiving and Christmas.
 Sixty children received Christmas gifts from our Angel Tree project.

 We provide individual meals made by parishioners, distributed at the kitchen.
 Pastries, donated by Starbucks, are picked up by volunteers for distribution at the kitchen.
 The “Garden of Eatin” at St. Paul’s, planted and tended by parishioners, provides fresh vegetables for use and distribution at the kitchen.
 Individual parishioners assist in the preparation and serving of meals at the kitchen. (www.stjohnsnorristown.org)

 Occasional provision of resources.

-• Diocese of PA Episcopate Assessment, Retired Clergy Assessment, Clergy Financial Assistance Program (www.diopa.org)
+Financial support for Episcopate Assessment, Retired Clergy Assessment, and Clergy Financial Assistance Program. (www.diopa.org)

 Financial support.
 Missions trip of 11 people in 2006 to assist with a construction project.
 Rector represented parish at 2009 celebration in Tabora.
 Receiving Bishop Makaya and other visitors from Tabora here at St. Paul’s.